 Fried Rice Cakes are made by taking the traditional Asian fried rice recipe and forming it into cakes.
-Fried to a golden brown, they are crispy and delicious.
+Chinese rice cakes are fried to a golden brown.
+These crispy rice cakes are delicious and have a lot of flavor.

-In a time when we are trying to cook from our pantry and freezer, this recipe uses ingredients that you most likely already have and makes a delicious vegetarian cake that you can eat on its own or use as a side dish.
+This recipe uses some pantry ingredients that you most likely already have and makes a delicious vegetarian cake that you can eat on its own or use as a side dish.

 This is an easy recipe but make sure that you read the directions thoroughly.
 The cakes bind together during the cooking process as the eggs solidify.
-I have given easy instructions on how to get them into to pan and formed so you will be successful.
+There are easy instructions on how to get them into to pan and formed so you will be successful.

 Mexican Street Corn Fritters is another recipe you could try using mainly pantry ingredients and canned or frozen corn.